gamescomputersplay/minesweeper-solver/README.md

 ### N-dimensional Solver / simulator

 Minesweeper solver simulates or plays minesweeper games.
 It uses both deterministic and probability-based logic to come up with its moves, reaching the win rate of 38.6±0.3% for a standard Expert game (30x16, 99 mines).

 Simulator also supports N-dimensional minesweeper games.
+Although there is no limitations on the number of dimensions, it's the computational explosion that provides a limit.
+6-dimensional 4^6 slows to a crawl (a minute per game), and 8-dimensional game crashed depleting all memory.

+It also supports wrapping the field around on itself.
+In case of 2D that would correspond to the surface of a torus.
 ### Bot

 Bot is an interface to the solver that would take screenshots, read the data, feed it to the solver and click the cells.
 It supports: